 Something stirred in the forest, prompting another howl from a dog even farther away.
 All went still in moments, however, as though the trees were merely testing whoever was listening to them.

-“So, yeah – I still don’t know how you did it,” Peter gestured with his head toward the house, “You know: talk to the mother without looking like you were judging her.”
+“So, yeah – I still don’t know how you did it,” William gestured with his head toward the house, “You know: talk to the mother without looking like you were judging her.”

 Agnes took a breath, then released it slowly.